Stakeholder alignment stacking plan

 How does it work?

-• We no longer work "on a file" that we send back and forth: we co-construct the solution together, with a shared and immediate vision of the result.
+You no longer work “on a file” that gets emailed back and forth instead, you co build the solution with a shared, real time view of the result.

 Concrete benefits